Thanatisia/SharedSpace/Docs/Linux/distros/NixOS/nix-packages-list.md

     - nixos-install-tools : The essential commands from the NixOS installer as a package
         - tools of note
             + nixos-generate-config : NixOS's root filesystem bootstrapper CLI utility
+    - nixos-rebuild : Rebuild your NixOS configuration and switch to it, on local hosts and remote.
 - Text Editors
     - neovim : Fork of vim that has lua integrated into the codebase
     - vim : Vi-Improved Modal Text Editor